True or false: How well do you know the facts on dry skin? Test your expertise now!

 TRUE OR FALSE: Dry skin is the same as dehydrated skin.

 False.
 Dry skin is a skin type, while dehydrated skin is a skin condition.
-You might be dry if your skin:
+Dry skin is usually lacking moisture, and you might be dry if your skin:

-- Lacks oil (it doesn’t produce any oil or sebum)
+- Lacks natural oil (it doesn’t produce any oil or sebum)

 - Has small pores with few breakouts